-- biostatistics, social network analysis, tobacco use, health policy, computational modeling, system dynamics, dissemination & implementation research, program evaluation, research design, transdisciplinary & team science
+- biostatistics, computational modeling, dissemination & implementation research, health policy, program evaluation, research design, social network analysis, system dynamics, tobacco use, transdisciplinary & team science

 Dr. Luke is a leading researcher in the areas of health policy, organizational systems, and tobacco control.
 He is director of the Center for Public Health Systems Science (CPHSS) at the Brown School, which focuses on the evaluation, dissemination, and implementation of evidence-based public health policies.